data301-2020-winter2/course-project-group_1015/README.md

 ## Team Members

-- Alison : Hi, i'm green_Tomato and I like green tomato.
-Also i am a third year Mathematics student.
 - Johnny : Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team; I think I like green tomatoes.
 - Pavni : Hi, I am a third year Electrical Engineering student, I like math and I think I dont like green tomatoes.